 WHEN IS THE DAY OF CARING?

-This year, the Day of Caring will take place on Friday, September 15th, 2017.
+This year, the Day of Caring took place on Friday, September 15th, 2017.

 HOW DO I SIGN UP TO HOST A VOLUNTEER PROJECT AT MY AGENCY OR PARK?